 1. The basic law under which our State government functions is the 2.
 Is the constitution of our State the same as the constitution of other states?
 3. If the Governor of our State should die or resign who would take his place?
-4. 5.
+4. How often does the State Legislature meet in our state?
+When?
+5. Can our State Constitution be amended?
+How?
 6. What department of the state government does the governor especially represent?
 7. .
 What are the qualifications of voters in this state as to age, citizenship and residence in the state county and precinct?
 8. President issued the proclamation making West Virginia a separate state on 9.
 The Board of Public Works is composed of 10.
 How is the membership of each house of the Legislature determined?
 What are the qualification for membership?
 11. Vacancies which occur in the Legislature are filled by the 12.
 The presiding officer of the Senate is called the 13.
 A true and accurate account of the proceedings of the Legislature is printed in the 14.
-Nominations made by the Governor are considered by the 15.
+Nominations made by the Governor are considered by the 15. .
 How and when is the number of legislators changed?
 16. List all the state taxes which the citizens of our State pay.
-17. - · · 18.
-What is the difference between an engrossed and an enrolled bill?
+17. List ten services that you receive in return for the State taxes you and your parents pay?
+18. What is the difference between an engrossed and an enrolled bill?
 19. What is original jurisdiction and appellate jurisdiction?
 20. What is a regular session of the Legislature?
 An extraordinary session?
 21. 22.
 The Great Seal of the State is in the custody of the 23.
 Does our State have a state income tax?